Separatist movements of India: Muslim United Liberation Tigers of Assam (1996–present)

 The Muslim United Liberation Tigers of Assam (MULTA), established in 1996, advocates a separate country for the Muslims of the region.

 Karbi Separatism (1999–2021)

 United People's Democratic Solidarity (1999–2014)

-The United People's Democratic Solidarity (UPDS) demands a sovereign nation for the Karbi people.
+The United People's Democratic Solidarity (UPDS) demands Karbistan a sovereign nation for the Karbi people.
 It was formed in March 1999 with the merger of two militant outfits in Assam's Karbi Anglong district, the Karbi National Volunteers (KNV) and Karbi People's Front (KPF).
 The UPDS signed a cease-fire agreement for one year with the Indian Government on 23 May 2002.
 However, this led to a split in the UPDS with one faction deciding to continue with its subversive activities (the KLNCHLF) while the other commenced negotiations with the Government.
 As of 14 December 2014, The UPDS has formally disbanded following the mass surrender of all its cadres and leaders.
 Karbi separatists signed a peace deal with the Indian government on 5 September 2021.